Learn about how to use our real-time satellite trackers in this video

 In this map, you will see the whole Earth as captured each day by our polar satellites, based on our multi-year archive of data.
 This data is provided by NOAA’s polar orbiting satellites (NOAA/NASA Suomi NPP from January 2014 to April 19, 2018 and NOAA-20 from April 20, 2018 to today).
 The polar satellites circle the globe 14 times a day taking in one complete view of the Earth every 24 hours.
 This complete view is what is projected onto the flat map scene each morning.

-The Western Hemisphere ‘water vapor’ map displays the concentration and location of clouds and water vapor in the atmosphere, captured by GOES East (GOES-16) and updated every 15 minutes in real time.
+The GOES ‘water vapor’ map displays the concentration and location of clouds and water vapor in the atmosphere and shows data from both the GOES East and GOES West satellites.
+Imagery is updated approximately every 15 minutes in real time.
 Water vapor imagery, which is useful for determining locations of moisture and atmospheric circulations, is created using a wavelength of energy sensitive to the content of water vapor in the atmosphere.
 In this imagery, green-blue and white areas indicate the presence of high water vapor or moisture content, whereas dark orange and brown areas indicate little or no moisture present.
-This imagery is derived from the NOAA GOES-16 ABI sensor’s band #10.
+This imagery is derived from band #10 on the GOES East and GOES West Advanced Baseline Imager.

 In this imagery, green-blue and white areas indicate the presence of high water vapor or moisture content, whereas dark orange and brown areas indicate less moisture present.
 Learn more about this imagery.